 A good father desires to protect his children, which is carried over into his duties and responsibilities.
 How much more does the supernatural love of God cause him to step in and protect us.

 God protects his children today in working all things for good (Rom.
 8:28).
 This does not mean that some will not be martyred or be victims of war or crime.
-God’s protection extends to our spiritual welfare and, in many occasions, our physical protection.
+God’s protection extends to our spiritual welfare and, on many occasions, our physical protection.
 “What shall we then say to these things?
-If God be for us, who can be against us?”
+If God is for us, who can be against us?”
 (Rom.
 8:31).

 A Father Will Provide for His Family